Chao-Xi/jxazurebook/docs/az104/10webapp.md

    - Knowledge of the abstraction provided by App Service plans compared to traditional deployment, simplifying infrastructure management for web applications.
    - Practical experience in creating and managing an App Service plan in Azure Cloud Sandbox, including resource group selection, operating system choice, region selection, and pricing tier configuration.

-Certainly!
-Here are some additional exam-specific details related to Azure App Service plans:

 7. **Scaling in App Service Plans:**
    - Understanding scaling options is crucial for the AZ-104 exam.
-App Service plans offer manual scaling options where you can change the instance count manually, and autoscaling, allowing Azure to automatically adjust the instance count based on predefined rules and metrics.
+App Service plans offer **manual scaling options where you can change the instance count manually, and autoscaling, allowing Azure to automatically adjust the instance count based on predefined rules and metrics.**

 8. **Cost Management and Monitoring:**
    - AZ-104 exam candidates should be familiar with cost management features in App Service plans, including options to set budgets, analyze cost trends, and configure alerts for cost overruns.
-Additionally, monitoring and logging capabilities for App Service plans, such as integration with Azure Monitor for performance and usage insights, are important areas to study.
+Additionally, monitoring and logging capabilities for App Service plans, such as integration with Azure Monitor for performance and usage insights

 9. **Security and Compliance Considerations**:
    - The exam may cover security aspects related to App Service plans, including features for SSL certificates, custom domains, and the integration of Azure Active Directory for authentication and authorization.
 Awareness of compliance standards such as GDPR, HIPAA, and ISO within the context of Azure App Service plans is also valuable.

 10. **Availability and Disaster Recovery:**
    - Knowledge of high availability and disaster recovery options in App Service plans is essential.
-This includes understanding how deployment slots can be used for staging and testing, and how traffic management and failover can be configured for production environments.
+   - This includes understanding how deployment slots can be used for staging and testing, and how traffic management and failover can be configured for production environments.

 11. Integration with Azure Services:
    - The AZ-104 exam may cover integrations with other Azure services, such as Azure SQL Database, Azure Storage, Azure Functions, and Azure Active Directory.
 Understanding how App Service plans can work in conjunction with these services for data storage, processing, and user authentication is important for the exam.

-## Creating Web Apps
+## 2 Creating Web Apps

 ### Web App Service Features